EvanKirsch/clcillinois/README.md

 # clcillinois
-scripts for use at clc
+scripts and examples for use at clc